 Additionally, Sephora’s emails encourage customers to shop wherever and whenever is right for them, online or in store.
-They allow customers to save their email to Apple Wallet so that in-store shoppers don’t have to find, or print, the physical coupon.
+They allow customers to save their email to Apple Wallet so that in-store shoppers don’t have to find or print the physical coupon.
 More convenience means more sales down the road.

 On sells shoes on their website, but also through retailers, so they need to create a seamless experience between online and offline traffic.
 To create this singular experience, On has a digital dealer program.

 The dealer gets info about the customer booking the appointment, and they can be better prepared for them.
-The customer receives automatic notification email confirming their appointment.
+The customer receives an automatic notification email confirming their appointment.
 It’s a very cohesive and connected experience.

 When someone comes into a brick-and-mortar store, retailers need to find ways to connect with them online.
 Lots of retailers require email addresses for loyalty programs, or simply ask if the customer would like email updates at checkout.

 In addition to this method of collecting customer emails, Shopify POS allows merchants to send digital receipts to customers, then collects their email addresses in the back end.
-You can also associate customers with their orders through POS, then use the data when you create a personalized email campaign based on previous purchases.
+You can also associate customers with their orders through POS, then use the data when you create a personalized retail campaign based on previous purchases.